SamuelEnzi/NodeCS/README.md

 ```

 In the constructor of the class the port and the modules containing endpoints are specified.
-To start the Server call the `Listen` method:
+To start the server call the `Listen` method:

 ```csharp
 router.Listen((req, res) =>